wjtk4444/eso-addons/Teleport/README.md

 To travel to a player, first make sure he's in your group / friends / guild and online.
 This is an in-game restriction that cannot by bypassed.
 Command syntax is very similar to all other presented up to this point, the only difference being **@** symbol at the beginning of account name. `/tp @<account_name>`.
 Using character name instead is not supported, because I'm not convinced that it should be.
 Feel free to make it into a feature request, I might reconsider if you bring actual arguments.

-Special `/tp leader` command works exactly the same as built-in `/jumptoleader`, it's just shorter to type (and aliasable, see below).
-(Yes, it takes you to the group leader.
-It also displays some extra info in the chat (unlike the build one), so you can abuse spamming it and cancelling teleport when waiting on leader to "port in".
-Though personally I'd spam `/tp dungeon_alias` instead, maybe someone will be faster than the group leader.
+Special `/tp leader` command works exactly the same as built-in `/jumptoleader`, it's just shorter to type (and aliasable, see [below](#aliases)) (yes, it takes you to the group leader).
+It also displays some extra info in the chat (unlike the built-in one), so you can abuse spamming it and cancelling teleport when waiting on leader to "port in".
+Though personally I'd spam `/tp <dungeon alias>` instead, maybe someone will be faster than the group leader.

 ### Teleporting to other players' houses

-For group members / friends and guildies, the syntax is the same as when travelling to player, only followed by house name. `/tp @account_name house name`.
+For group members / friends and guildies, the syntax is the same as when travelling to player, followed by house name. `/tp @account_name house name`.
 First word is considered account name prefix, everything else house name prefix.
 You can also use **primary** or **main** instead of house name, this will take you to player's primary residence instead.
-This shouldn't be a problem because ESO doesn't allow for account names with spaces.
-If you were thinking about opening a feature request mentioned above - think again.

 For every other player you need to use the **exact account name** and double **@** instead.
 For example:

 - `/tp @@schrodingerscatgirl Snugpod`

 will take you to this addon author's residence.
 Feel free to visit.
-For house name, you can still use prefixes all you want.
+For house name, you can still use prefixes instead of full names.

 By the way, did you know that account names in ESO are not case sensitive even though they appear as such?
 Now you do.